layerai-archive/dbt-layer/README.md

 pip install dbt-layer-bigquery -U
 ```

-Add Layer dbt Adapter to your BigQuery profile.
+Add the Layer dbt Adapter to your BigQuery profile.
 An example profile:
 ```yaml
 layer-profile:
   target: dev